The Dreadful Tome - Cthulhu Horror Story

 But, I will not falter.
 I got myself an electric lantern (author note: flashlight predecessor) and purchased myself a switchblade and a revolver.
 The former, I coated with sacred oils rumored to harm creatures from beyond, just as in folklore silver bullets harm werewolves or nightshade might poison a vampire.
 On my revolver, the latter, I went for a long cartridge caliber 38 short barrel revolver that I could easily and speedily draw from the quick-draw holster I now wear day and night.

-Garry Rice is dead, but the police certainly did a cover-up of the real occurrence.
-Supposedly killed in another tragic mugging or robbery, my investigation of the crime scene discovered evidence of a less common sort of homicide.
-If the photos I have taken and the conclusions I have made after discussing those with the coroner are legit, then Garry Rice was attacked by an assailant of impressive physical prowess, and at that, an assailant capable of clawing into the shoulders of a grown adult, uplifting the struggling person into the air and smacking him against the walls of houses along the alley.
+If the photos I have taken and the conclusions I have made after discussing those with the coroner are legit, then Garry Carver was attacked by an assailant of impressive physical prowess, and at that, an assailant capable of clawing into the shoulders of a grown adult, uplifting the struggling person into the air and smacking him against the walls of houses along the alley.
 It was a slaughter, not only a killing.

-What my colleagues mockingly call the case of the nightmare bat is indeed in line with the guidelines for occult investigations in contrast to regular homicide investigations.
-As the mayor's office already put a proverbial lid on the truth of this, I will discreetly inform Miskatonic University, as the diary of Garry Rice may be true on the stalker, or nightmare killer bat, still being in the vicinity due to some form of access point we better get closed ASAP.
-I am aware of being shadowed myself, but I know better ways of protecting myself, as I have ensured that my electric lantern and my kerosene lamp shine a secret sign of elder deities that was handed to us by professors from Miskatonic University, back when our detective agency was contracted to conduct occult investigations on demand.
+What my colleagues mockingly call the case of the alien nightmare bat or gargoyle is indeed in line with the guidelines for occult investigations in contrast to regular homicide investigations.
+As the mayor's office already put a proverbial lid on the truth of this, I will discreetly inform Miskatonic University, as the diary of Garry Carver may be true on the stalker, or nightmare killer bat, still being in the vicinity due to some form of access point we better get closed ASAP.
+I am aware of being shadowed by now, but I know better ways of protecting myself, as I have ensured that my electric lantern and my kerosene lamp shine a secret sign of elder deities that was handed to us by professors from Miskatonic University, back when our detective agency was contracted to conduct occult investigations on demand.